29 years old from Provo, Utah

 Having a good working relationship with my clients, and my clients photographer, is very important to me, and in my opinion is key to creating a great wedding film.
 Helping my clients feel comfortable on their wedding day allows me to capture genuine moments.

 What do you like to do in your free time?

-Make videos.
-Snowboard, skateboard…basically anything to get may heart pumping.
+Make videos, take pictures, snowboard, skateboard… basically anything to get may heart pumping.
 I love the outdoors and love being in the mountains.

 I have been known to eat entire bags of lindor chocolates without sharing.

 I get too excited about my videos and I can’t sleep.